Established in 2010

 Maval Region near Pune

-As we ascended, the path changed to a more rugged trail of rocks and damp soil, winding through thick green bushes and gravel.
+As we ascended, the path changed to a more rugged trail of rocks and damp soil.
+It wound through thick green bushes and gravel.
 On the way, we passed through several stone gateways from the time of Shivaji Maharaj with weathered and mossy statues of Indian gods nearby.
 Each time I turned back, the view expanded, valleys stretching across as far as the eye could see, accompanied by the great, Pawna Lake.
 The hillside was cloaked in lush greenery, with moss carpeting the stones, wild grass swaying in the wind, and dense shrubs spilling over the path.

 Monsoon Magic in the Sahyadris